jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 Every IaC tool has a different way of managing this.
 In Pulumi you can create a [Component Resource](https://www.pulumi.com/docs/concepts/resources/components/) for a single language or if you want to support multiple language, you might want to create a [Pulumi Package](https://www.pulumi.com/docs/using-pulumi/pulumi-packages/), but the reason for doing this is the same: you want to encapsulate a set of best practices that you can share across multiple projects.

-A good consideration for for when to start encapsulating resources is to think about your organisational structure and and application architecture.
+A good consideration for for when to start encapsulating resources is to think about your organisational structure and application architecture.
 If you're only one team deploying a single application, you might not need to go down the path of encapsulating anything, but if you're a platform team that's likely to support dozens of teams to deploy to a shared layer 5 compute resource, creating a Pulumi package that encapsulates the best practices for deploying your application or creating a package for a best practice object storage bucket which has the required permissions is going to save the teams you're supporting a _lot_ of time.

 These encapsulations should be in their own, _distinct_ repository.
 You'll want to version these encapsulations in the same way you version and release your applications - follow semver and make sure you create an API that your downstream users can use.